 - Tough to say!
-Balance computation time with good coverage (often >>100 samples, e.g. in the 1K to 10K range depending on number of parameters) - May need to run more than one sample for a given point due to stochasticity (since different runs may give different behaviors) - For LHS, $N_S > (4/3) \times N_P$ has been proposed, but you will often want much more than this bound - General guide: you want enough samples that further sampling won't change the outcomes of your analysis
+Balance computational intensiveness with good coverage (often >>100, e.g. in the 1K to 10K range depending on number of parameters) - May need to run more than one sample for a given point due to stochasticity (since different runs may give different behaviors) - Some methods have rules of thumb, e.g. for LHS, N_S > (4/3) x N_P has been proposed, but you will often want much more than this bound